-Do you know any trading coaches who publish the results of their trades daily, as the trade progresses?
-Dr. Duke analyzes the market and reviews the progress of his iron condor spreads in the Flying With The Condor™ service each day in this blog.
+Do you know any trading coaches who publish the results of their trades daily?
+Dr. Duke posts the trading track records of his Flying With The Condor™, Conservative Income, Dr. Duke's Trading Group, and The No Hype Zone Newsletter services in the free downloads section of this web site.
 If you have questions about any of the trades, Ask Dr. Duke.

 - Written by Dr. Duke

 I am certainly glad this week is over.
 The Standard and Poor’s 500 Index (SPX) closed today at 2954, down 402 points for the week, or -13%.
 The most amazing price action occurred in the last 6 minutes of trading this afternoon.
 SPX gained 43 points or 1.5% in only six minutes.
 I am impressed by the large price recovery on the daily price chart of 98 points, or 3.4%, from the trading session lows to the close, but half of that increase occurred in the last six minutes.
 I have never seen such a large price move squeezed into such a narrow slice of time.
 I was tempted to bet the farm on SPX calls for Monday, but I resisted the urge.

 Trading volume rose every day this week and remained above the 50-day moving average (dma) all week.
 Trading volume spiked to 5.1 billion shares today.
 One must go back to Christmas Eve 2018 to get close to this level of trading volume.
 Even the February correction of 2018 was at lower volume.

 The volatility index for the S&P 500 options, VIX, gapped open to start the week at 22%, steadily rose all week, and then spiked up to 49% intraday on Friday before closing at 40%.
 These levels of volatility are pretty rare.
 The last time we saw volatility spike this high was in the market correction of February 2018.